Manor Park SurgeryTel: 01323 482301

 There is further information about countries and vaccinations required on the links below:

-Much of the travel immunisations are not NHS funded and costs and enclosed in the attached literature.
+Many of the travel immunisations are not NHS funded and costs are enclosed in the attached literature.

 Travel Health Questionnaire